The Harley Davidson Front And Rear Axle Size Chart & Why It Matters

 Harley Davidson Axle Size Chart (Touring Models)

-The touring motorcycles from Harley is made for long distance rides.
+The touring motorcycles from Harley are made for long-distance rides.
 You can easily ride these touring models and enjoy cross-country rides.
 These motorcycles often have a wider saddle with space for the pillion or second passenger.
-Plus, it has storage space making it ideal for your favorite tour.

 Front Axle Size Chart